 Provide nursing, assessments, care plans and medication etc to individuals in hospitals, residences, assisted living, independent living and community group homes as well on an as-needed basis.

 Provide mainly administration and management of staff in a facility staffing environment including hospitals, long term care facilities, retirement living, hospices etc.

 Provide assistance and support to individuals receiving treatment at an addiction centre – mainly targeted at adults/youth.

-Provides assistance and support to individuals with behavioral issues.
-Assistance could be both to the individual themselves as well as to families of the individuals – Usually for individuals diagnosed with ADHD, ADD and Autism Spectrum Disorder.
+Provides assistance and support to individuals with behavioural issues.
+Assistance could be both to the individual themselves as well as to families of the individuals – Usually, for individuals diagnosed with ADHD, ADD and Autism Spectrum Disorder.

 Child and Youth workers:

 Provide complex care support and programming to individuals in schools, shelters and group homes, community and mental health centers as well as correctional facilities.

 Early Childhood Educators (ECEs) work with children from infancy to age 12, including children with special needs.
 They plan and organize activities that help children develop intellectually, physically, socially, and emotionally